Frequently Asked Questions

 - Respond to all communication with EIL Explore promptly

-- Design, roll-out and submission of an Action Project your return
+- Design, roll-out and submission of an Action at Home Project your return

 When is the Pre-departure Workshop?

-The Pre-departure Workshop is organised by the office on a date that is mutually agreed by all the winners.
-It is usually a Friday or Saturday in May, possibly early June.
-The date is agreed when all the winners have been notified.
+The Pre-departure Workshop is organised by the office on a date that is considered suitable for all candidates.
+It is usually the last weekend of May.
 Check out the Timeline for an overview of the whole process.

 I’ve been shortlisted, what can I do to prepare for the interview?